MergeQueueTest/test/README.md

 The main features that have currently been implemented are:

-* There are models for books, book copies, genre, language and authors.
+* There are models for books, book copies, genre, language and authors